mmagician/RSA/README.md

 There will be three phases before `1.0` 🚢 can be released.

 1. 🚧  Make it work
-    - [x] Prime generation: Rabin ✅
-    - [ ] Prime generation: Rabin-Williams scheme ✅
+    - [x] Prime generation: Rabin-Williams scheme ✅
     - [x] Key generation ✅
-    - [x] Rabin: Sign & Verify
-    - [ ] Rabin-Williams: Sign & Verify
+    - [x] Rabin-Williams: Sign & Verify
     - [ ] Key import & export
 2. 🚀 Make it fast
     - [ ] Benchmarks ✅